 Bats rely heavily on insects for nourishment.
 During winter, the availability of insects decreases significantly.
 Bat species that do not migrate to warmer climates must hibernate or enter a state of torpor to survive.

-A newly matured queen will leave the nest for the first time to participate in a mating flight.
+A newly matured queen will leave the nest for the first time by participating in a mating flight.
 She will mate with a male drone bee and store enough sperm to fertilize all the eggs she will lay in her lifetime.
 The queen then finds a nest just large enough for herself, and she will hibernate until early spring.
 Her heart rate slows, and her body temperature drops so that her body is only performing the most basic functions to preserve life.
 In early spring, the queen wakes from hibernation, lays her eggs, and begins a new colony for the year.

 Common poorwills typically live in open, grassy areas.
 During cold weather or periods of food scarcity, these birds will choose a sheltered grassy patch or hollow log to hibernate until the weather warms and insects return.